List of White Collar characters: Mozzie

 In the third season, it is revealed that Mozzie was abandoned on the doorstep of an orphanage with a stuffed bear named Mozart.
 Unable to pronounce the name "Mozart", he used to call the Bear "Mozzie".
 He kept the bear with him even after he ran to New York to escape the Detroit Mob, and he named himself after it.
-He had to leave Detroit because he conned the local mob boss there.
-It was also revealed that he is the famed Dentist of Detroit.
-This all occurred when Mozzie was twelve years old, and it shocks and impresses both Neal and Peter.

 In "Out of the Frying Pan" (5.2), it is revealed that Mozzie's real name is Theodore (Teddy) Winters.